opensearch-project/community/COMMUNICATIONS.md

 ## Overview

 The purpose of this document is to provide information regarding the communication channels for the OpenSearch Project.
-All communication is subject to the [OpenSearch Code of Conduct](CODE_OF_CONDUCT.md).
+All communication is subject to the [OpenSearch Software Foundation Code of Conduct](https://github.com/opensearch-project/.github/blob/main/CODE_OF_CONDUCT.md).
 Please see [CONTRIBUTING](CONTRIBUTING.md) if you're interested in contributing to the project.

 ## Slack